runonbitcoin/walleteering/guide/02-purse.md

 Congratulations!
 Feel free to share your wallet with developers.
 I'm sure even just having purse functionality will be helpful.
 Hopefully this tutorial also made your wallet more flexible for future APIs too.
 When you're ready, let's continue on to [Chapter 3: Implementing Owner](03-owner.md).

-For some extra credit:
+For some extra challenges:

-- Create a minified build for the browser
+* Create a minified build for the browser
-- Automate testing of your wallet adapter
+* Automate testing of your wallet adapter
-- Read about *Backed Jigs* in the Run documentation
+* Read about *Backed Jigs* in the Run documentation
-- Look at the purse implementation in the demo project
+* Look at the purse implementation in the demo project